Skim by Section

 - Jarred Alfredo sauce.
 You want to go with a quality Alfredo sauce that has added flavors like garlic and a blend of cheese.
 This adds layers of flavors in one step.
 My go-to Alfredo sauce is Parmesan Roasted Garlic Parmesan Alfredo sauce.

-- Oven-ready noodles.
+If you prefer to make your own sauce, that's fine too, of course.
+Try my white sauce recipe. - Oven-ready noodles.
 This saves not only time, but also makes clean up much easier.
 No noodle pot or colander to clean.
 The noodles cook right in the lasagna, absorbing extra juices from the veggies which makes these extra flavorful too!
 Win-win.

 ★ Ingredients You'll Need ★